mi-erasmusmc/TreatmentPatterns/README.md

 - Extracts the necessary data from a database in OMOP CDM format or directly imports the cohorts from a csv file.
 - Performs baseline characterization of the study population of interest (only for databases in OMOP CDM format).
 - Treatment pathways are constructed consisting of specified events of interest (e.g. prescriptions of drugs, therapies, other treatments) for specified target cohorts (study populations of interest).
-- Aggregate output statistics are generated to describe the treatment sequence observed in the study population of interest including sunburst plots, Sankey diagrams, percentage(s) of patients treated (with a certain treatment), and average duration of event cohorts.
+- Aggregate output statistics are generated to describe the treatment sequence observed in the study population of interest including sunburst plots, Sankey diagrams, percentage(s) of people treated (with certain treatments), treatment changes over time, average duration of event eras.
-- The results can be explored in an interactive Shiny application.
+- All results can be explored in an interactive Shiny application.

 ## Screenshots